DS4200-S22/hw-03-floris-ayushi/README.md

 # hw-03
 hw-03 - HTML+CSS &amp; Marks+Channels

-Link to GitHub Pages: `[insert your clickable hyperlink here]`
+Link to GitHub Pages: https://ds4200-s22.github.io/hw-03-floris-ayushi/

 ## Purpose

-The purpose of this assignment is practice more advanced HTML and CSS, and to practive decomposing a visualization into marks and channels.
+The purpose of this assignment is practice more advanced HTML and CSS, and to practice decomposing a visualization into marks and channels.

 ## Instructions